alexcupertme/mapia/README.md

   currency: 'currency',
   status: 'status',
   settings: transformWithRename((x) => bankSettingsMapper.mapOne(x.settings)), // You can compose mappers in a functional way
-  statistics: 'statistics' // If you're exactly matching your resulting type, you just dont have to write mapper, even though statisics is a nested object
+  statistics: 'statistics' // If you're exactly matching your resulting type, you just dont have to write mapper for it - even though statisics nested - because types match
 });

 const bankAccountResponse: BankAccountResponse[] = [{...}] // A lot of bank accounts